mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

       - 4. MS COCO.
 This dataset is a huge database for object detection, segmentation and image captioning tasks.
 It has around 1.5 million labeled images.
       - 5. Flickr 8k.
 The Flickr 8k dataset contains 8,000 images and each image is labeled with 5 different captions.
 The dataset is used to build an image captioning.
    * Data in Natural Language Processing (NLP):
       - 1. Enron Email.
-This Enron dataset contains around 0.5 million emails of over 150 users mostly from management of Enron.
-The size of the data is around 432Mb.
+This Enron dataset contains around 0.5 million emails of over 150 users mostly from the management of Enron.
+The size of the data is around 432 MB.
-        2. Yelp.
+      - 2. Yelp.
 It contains 1.2 million tips by 1.6 million users, over 1.2 million business attributes and photos for natural language processing tasks.
+      - 3. IMDB reviews.
+It contains over 50,000 movie reviews from Kaggle.
+      - 4. Amazon Reviews: This dataset contains over 45 million Amazon reviews.
+      - 5. Rotten Tomatoes Reviews: Archive of more than 480,000 critic reviews (fresh or rotten).
+      - 6. SMS Spam Collection in English: This dataset includes 5,574 English SMS spam messages.